 General correspondence address: U.S. Department of Education, PO Box 5609, Greenville, TX 75403-5609

 Note: The Default Resolution Group handles collections for Department of Education-held loans that have defaulted.
 Your loans may stay with DRG or be sent to a private debt collection agency.

 Ready to deal with student loans fast?

 If you want help choosing the right repayment plan, checking your eligibility for loan forgiveness, or deciding how to pay off your student loans fast, you might benefit from speaking with an attorney.
-Schedule a free 10-minute call with me to figure out if I can help you using my years of legal experience.
+Schedule a call with me to figure out if I can help you using my years of legal experience.